randsleadershipslack/documents-and-resources/howtorands.md

 ### Our Average Week

-We’ll have a 1:1 every week for 30 minutes no matter what.
+We’ll have a 1:1 every week for at least 30 minutes no matter what.
 This meeting discusses topics of substance, not updates.
 I’ve created a private Slack channel for the two us of to capture future topics for our 1:1s.
 When you or I think of a topic, we dump it in that channel.

 We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
 Unlike 1:1s, we have a shared document which captures agenda topics for the entire team.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.